 Mr Ralph Ellis and Mr Ian Mason joined the practice in 1967 and 1971 respectively and by 1974 both had become directors when it was decided to acquire Seadown Boarding Kennels and bungalow in Hythe and build larger premises and a hospital.
 The new building, providing space for much improved facilities and for resident nursing staff, was quickly granted Veterinary Hospital status.

-Bob Bentley joined Seadown in 1983 and Mr Peter Tunney in 1985, both are still directors today and actively involved in all veterinary duties.
+Bob Bentley joined Seadown in 1983 and Mr Peter Tunney in 1985, both have since retired.

 Extensions to the Hythe hospital were added in 1989 and 2002 allowing more space in all areas and the addition of a large animal surgical facility, particularly for major equine surgery and to keep up with the increasing numbers of patients.
 The Lymington premises were extended in 2009, enabling Seadown to offer extended surgical services and nurse clinics on site.